Living-with-machines/alto2txt/docs/Demo.md

 ```
 pip install -r requirements.txt
 ```
-Press `y` to confirm the installation process.
+Follow the instructions to download and install the packages.
 You should now have all the required Python packages within your conda environment to run Alto2txt.

 ## Example Alto files